What is Artemis?

 Artemis will also have a variety of guest speakers.
 They will include representatives from our industry sponsors, BU professors and researchers, and other prominent women in the sciences.

 And don't worry, we will not be sitting at the computers all day.
-We will have lots of fun outdoor activities, too!
-We will also have a special non-computer field trip at the end of of the summer!
-Finally, at the end of the program, we will hold a special event where all students will be able to present the work they have done over the course of the program to their families and to BU's faculty members.
+We will go Rock climbing at BU's FitRec, participate in some fun outdoor activities, and have a special non-computer field day at the end of of the summer!
+Finally, at the end of the program, we will hold a special event where all students will present the work they have done over the course of the program and then celebrate their achievements during a reception with their families and BU's faculty members.

 By the end of the program, you will have had a rigorous introduction to many different applications of computer science and technology, and to the creative way of thinking and problem-solving that is prominent in the field of computer science.
 You will leave Artemis with both the practical skills and the conceptual background that will help you follow your interests, in whatever direction they may lead you.